apache/skywalking-helm/README.md

   --set ui.image.tag=10.0.1
 ```

-To use banyandb as storage solution, you can try
+To use BanyanDB as storage solution, you can try

 ```shell
 helm install "${SKYWALKING_RELEASE_NAME}" \